Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 If you want something done right…

-Yesterday, my 65-year old neighbor sighed, ‘I have to do everything myself these days’.
+Yesterday, my 65-year-old neighbor sighed, ‘I have to do everything myself these days’.
 Before he could go to the hospital for a check-up he first had to enter a lot of data on my.hospital.com.
 He was asked every question imaginable about his identity, place of residence, and physical condition.
 He continued, ‘The hospital employees used to do that themselves!’

 One can no longer avoid self-service in our society

 Organizations thus end up outsourcing a portion of their business processes and do this to the customer or the supplier.
-You can fill out your own police reports online for certain things, you put together Ikea furniture and at the supermarket you fill your own shopping trolley, and nowadays you even pay the bill yourself.
+You can fill out your own police reports online for certain things, you put together Ikea furniture, and at the supermarket, you fill your own shopping trolley, and nowadays you even pay the bill yourself.

 In many cases, you no longer even need a supermarket employee.
 Specific technology makes self-service possible.
-With reports, it is the internet and integration technology, among other things, that enters the reports in the police system behind the scenes.
+With reports, it is the internet and integration technology, among other things, that enters the reports into the police system behind the scenes.
 In the supermarket, this includes the bar codes and the self-service cash register systems.

 Self-service can also go horribly wrong

-In practice it shows that self-service can also go horribly wrong.
-Employees of a bank that have implemented far-reaching self-service cannot even advise the client on what type of account he should open on the internet!
+In practice, it shows that self-service can also go horribly wrong.
+Employees of a bank that has implemented far-reaching self-service cannot even advise the client on what type of account he should open on the internet!
 An expensive repair man must eventually be hired for the Ikea cabinet.
 In short, self-service without service.
 It is therefore conceivable that the customer will then just develop an aversion to the company.

 Self-Service BI